CONCERTS

 Michel Galante, conductor

-Robert Schumann’s Overture, Scherzo and Finale was originally conceived as a "symphony in three movements," composed simultaneously with his "Spring" Symphony.
-In these early months of his marriage to Clara, Robert experienced a creative "spring" -- renewed musical energy flowed into the scores, only hampered by the medium of performance that was sound of the orchestra.
-On Daniel Barenboim's point, Kimmy Szeto's arrangement for large ensemble polishes the sound apparatus to a crystalline clarity for Schumann's music to glimmer.
+Schumann’s Overture, Scherzo, and Finale, op.
+52 is a collection of fragments on a different scale: this piece was meant to be his first "symphony" in three movements, but he was unable to find way to create a slow movement to balance the symphonic form that was expected at the time.
+Composed simultaneously with his "Spring" Symphony, in the early months of his marriage to Clara, Robert experienced a creative "spring" -- renewed musical energy flowed into the scores, only held back by the sound of the orchestra.
+Kimmy Szeto's arrangement for chamber ensemble polishes the sound apparatus to a crystalline clarity for Schumann's music to glimmer.

 Discussion with members of Argento to follow the concert.